-You can get a lot done simply by asking for help.
-And as a new professional, going out there and getting direct help in finding and landing your next internship or job can be the biggest difference in you starting your career off right and sitting at home on your couch.
+You can get a lot done simply by asking for help, and as a new professional, going out there and getting direct help in finding and landing your next internship or job can be the biggest difference in you starting your career off right, sitting at home on your couch.

 Here are 4 ways you can master the Art of Asking for a Favor: